2021 Honda Civic vs Accord

 Are you in the market for a quality, stylish sedan?
-If you’re in the areas of St. Tammany Parish, Slidell, or Picayune, the Honda of Slidell team would like to present you with the following Honda Civic vs. Accord comparison.
+If you’re in the areas of New Orleans, Slidell, or Picayune, the Honda of Slidell team would like to present you with the following Honda Civic vs. Accord comparison.
 Feel free to take a moment to investigate what each of these cars has to offer to find out which one might be the right car for you and be sure to contact us with any questions you might have.

 A Few Noteworthy Conveniences

 While both of these Honda sedans offer a lot of similar features, like the standard driver-assistive systems that come with Honda Sensing®, there are some small differences between what these cars offer.

 While they each have a standard automatic climate control system, the 2021 Honda Accord features standard dual-zone settings so you and your front passenger each have individual control over the system.